Chapter 4 :

 Firstly the five ends are earth, hard.
 The arms, legs and neck are softer with hard thin long things, covered with a sort of watery jello blubber.
 Then comes sheets of hardness: the hips, and the shoulders and rib cage; and then (very sensibly) the very softest area, protected in the middle.

-And the whole thing feels warm, ... and where does it feel most warm?
+And the whole thing has various temperatures, ... and where does it feel most warm?
 And how does your spine feel - does it feel hard? or soft? or warm?
 And it's not static, there's a lot of activity from chemical exchanges going on, a sense of excitement with different areas fermenting, bubbling and fizzing ... (the stomach digesting, the blood circulating and, i think it must be, the nervous system itself).

-And there is a beating, and we know it comes from the heart, but i find it easy to feel as though the beating comes from the middle body and the belly.
-I'd love parents to ask their 2 to 10 yr. olds : "where do you feel the beating and where do you think it comes from?"
+And we know the beating comes from the heart, but i find it easy to feel as though the beating comes from the middle body and the belly.
+I'd love parents to ask their two to ten year olds : "where do you feel the beating and where do you think it comes from?"

 If i'd been asked, i'd have thought i breathed into and out of my belly, i don't know how i'd have explained the expansion and contraction, i never questioned it.
-When i was around 17 (after uneducational school years) i started reading.
+When i was around 17 (after leaving school) i started reading.
 I discovered we have lungs pumped by a diagphram.

 The anatomical science is good to know, but we seem to have forgotten the subjective feeling which has been at the foundation of every warm-blooded animals self awareness, over at least 150 million years ... and i find the feeling of breathing into my whole body is a far more wholesome experience than the scientific truth.

 After activity, when i'm out of breath, the air goes clearly to my chest and lungs, and it feels as though it passes through my neck.
 No animal or child could ever imagine the air goes first down the wind pipe and then back up into the lungs.